Car Review

 What is it like to drive?

 Want to slow it down again?
-Well, you’ve got three levels of regen that are selectable via a menu in the central touchscreen, but none of them are strong enough to be considered a full one-pedal mode.
-Leapmotor says that’ll come next year via an OTA update.
-Unfortunately this does mean you’ll be required to use the brake pedal for now, and there’s really not much feel at all when pressed.
+Well, you’ve got three levels of regen that are selectable via a menu in the central touchscreen – cumbersome when you’d like to switch it up for town and motorway driving – but none of them are strong enough to be considered a full one-pedal mode.
+So that means you’re forced to use the brake pedal, which doesn’t offer much feel at all.
 Very woolly.

 Is it the same story when you get to a corner?